 Outcomes: The Academic Promotions Committee (APC) meets at the end of each Unit and reviews students who have "Identified Deficiencies" (ID's) in the Unit.
 The student academic records are reviewed in a blinded fashion.
 The APC receives a summary of Unit competencies passed and identified deficiencies for each student for the academic year thus far.
-For MK and PC deficiencies the committee makes one of the following decisions:
+The committee makes one of the following decisions:

-- 1) Student is permitted to remediate the identified deficiency and take a reassessment at the end of the academic period. - 2) Student is required to go on a Leave of Absence, work with Academic Support Services, and come back to repeat the year. - 3) Student is dismissed from the College of Medicine.
+- 1) Student is permitted to remediate the identified deficiency and take a reassessment at the end of the academic period. - 2) Student is required to go on a Leave of Absence, work with the Office of Academic Support, and come back to repeat the year. - 3) Student is dismissed from the College of Medicine